mcsee/Software-Design-Articles/Articles/AI Coding Tips/AI Coding Tip 006 - Review Every Line Before Commit/readme.md

 # Considerations ⚠️

-You cannot blame the AI when defects appear in production.
+You can't blame the AI when defects appear in production.

 The human is accountable, not the AI.